CuiweiCheng/matrix/README.md

 >>> len(lower_dim_mat[0])
 44
 ```
+Therefore, the `lower_dim_mat` is now the dimension-reduced covariance matrix

 ## Build Neural Network to analyze stock portfolios
 ### Step1: Set parameter for the Neural Network